-Fayetteville is a top spot for outdoor adventure tourism, with abundant hiking and mountain bike trails are abundant attractions within Fayetteville, Arkansas and the surrounding Ozark region, including Lake Wedington, White Rock Recreation Area, Ozark Highlands Trail and Devil's Den State Park.
+Fayetteville is a top spot for outdoor adventure tourism, with abundant hiking and mountain bike trails throughout the Ozark region, including Lake Wedington, White Rock Recreation Area, Ozark Highlands Trail and Devil's Den State Park.
 Fayetteville has a much better bicycling scene than your average town – it was named as a 2014 bronze level Ride Center by IMBA (International Mountain Bicycling Association).
-The Northwest Arkansas Razorback Regional Greenway, a 36-mile-long, primarily off-road, shared use trail that extends from the Bella Vista Trail in Bentonville to the Frisco Trail in Fayetteville, adds more opportunities.
-Fayetteville was named as a 2014 bronze level Ride Center by IMBA (International Mountain Bicycling Association).
+The Northwest Arkansas Razorback Regional Greenway, a 36-mile-long, paved, shared-use trail that extends from the Bella Vista Trail in Bentonville to the Frisco Trail in Fayetteville, adds more opportunities for the population to get out and about, especially for those on road bikes and on foot.
 Outdoor enthusiasts also enjoy plenty of great places for camping nearby, horseback riding and caving opportunities.
 Popular fishing and floating rivers in the area include the White, Kings and Mulberry.

 Fayetteville, Arkansas is home to the University of Arkansas, the state's major research and flagship education institution – walking the campus to admire the art and architecture is a popular activity.
-It's located off of Interstate 540, just 58 miles from Eureka Springs, 60 miles from the Buffalo National River, and 63 miles from Fort Smith.
+It's located in the Ozarks off of Interstate 540, just 58 miles from Eureka Springs, 60 miles from the Buffalo National River, and 63 miles from Fort Smith.

 Ready for your trip to Fayetteville, Arkansas?
 Visit one of the Natural State’s most popular cities on your next vacation and experience the arts, culture and recreation of this vibrant spot!
 Use the map below and the listings on this page to help you search for hotel rooms, restaurants, events and more for your trip.